sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 <br>

 ### Plotting into Dataframe
-The primary goal of the initial visualization is to examine whether there are substantial differences between the audio features of the most popular artists and the most popular songs over the past five years. <br> In the preceding section, we had already computed the variance in average audio feature values between the top songs and top artists.

-### Scatterplots
 To visualise how the audio features of the most popular songs have changed over time, or lack thereof, scatter plots with trend lines were created using the plotnine package.
 Each scatter plot shows all the values of one audio feature for all of the songs that have been analysed (i.e. top 50 songs every 4 weeks for 5 years). <br>

 1. Danceability